James&Co Sustainable Lether™ Fabrics

 Bio-based PU and C02 based PU are not yet commercially available.
 Until this is the case, all more sustainable synthetic leathers will not be fully biodegradable as they will need the WBPU coating to create the leather look.

-The alternative leather is made from nopal cactus leaves grown on plantation of the two entrepreneurs who developed it in the Mexican state of the Zacatecas.
+The fabric is made from nopal cactus leaves grown on plantation of the two entrepreneurs who developed it in the Mexican state of the Zacatecas.
 The two innovators were intrigued by the nopal cactus because it grows abundantly in Mexico and does not need any water to grow.
 They spent two years doing research and development for the way to turn nopal cactus leaves into cactus-based leather.

 Mature leaves are cut from organically grown cactus plants, cleaned, mashed, and left out in the sun to dry for three days prior to processing.
 It can then be dyed naturally using methods developed by the entrepreneurs' company.
 This makes for vegan leather that is certified organic and can hold up to regular usage for nearly a decade.

-Cactus leather is breathable, partially biodegradable and doesn’t contain any plastic or chemical solvents, pesticides or herbicides.
+The cactus leaf fabric is breathable, partially biodegradable and doesn’t contain any plastic or chemical solvents, pesticides or herbicides.
 It is soft, durable and very high-quality for apparel.

 As with WBPU, the fabric is not totally biodegradable.
-This is because a small percentage of its composition is actually WBPU as the final coating - because it needs to be used to create the leather look.
+This is because a small percentage of its composition is actually WBPU as the final coating - because it needs to be used to create the 'leather' look.
 There is as yet no ecological or bio based resin to substitute for a PU resin.

-Vegea fabric is made in Italy.
+VEGEA fabric is made in Italy.
 The word 'leather' does not appear in its title or any of its texts because legislation passed in Italy in 2020 forbids the use of the word 'leather' in any way to describe materials not derived from the remains of animals - including its use in conjunction with other terms such as eco-leather, vegan leather, faux leather and other synthetic fabrics.
 This is an important development for all stakeholders in the vegan leather market to watch as moves continue to push the legislation to other countries.
 Ultimately another word to describe synthetic leather look alternatives will be needed.

-Vegea has a leather like appearance and texture.
-It is described as a vegan coated fabric or 'biomaterial'.
+VEGEA is described as a vegan coated fabric or 'biomaterial'.
 A plant-based alternative material to synthetic oil-based non-renewable fossil-fuel based fabrics (PU and PVC) and animal-derived ones (real leather).
 The fabric is developed by a process for the valorization of wine waste: grape marc, that is composed by grape skins, stalks and seeds discarded during wine production.

 Vegea is compliant with European regulations (REACH), solvent free animal friendly.
 The fabric is supple, breathable, highly resistent to abrasion.